AntoninU2/Documentation/OpcUa/OpcUaSrv_Method.md

-# Declaring a Method on the OPC UA Server 📡🛠️
+# Declaring a Method on the OPC UA as server 📡🛠️

 ## Overview 🚀